Enquire

 Sithulpawwa Raja Maha Viharaya

-Legend has it that Sithulpawwa was once home to a community of “Arahat” (Monks who have reached Enlightenment) Buddhist monks, with the revered monk Tissa achieving enlightenment within its sacred grounds.
-The Tissa Thera Chaithya, housing his holy remains, is a testament to his spiritual journey.
-Delve into the monastery's depths to uncover a treasure trove of ancient stupas and intricate wall paintings, each narrating tales of pilgrims' voyages and the nation's history dating back to the 3rd century BC.
+The ancient texts depict Sithulpawwa as having once been home to a large community of enlightened ‘arahats’ monks who attained the bliss of Nibbana in these hallowed grounds.
+The monastery complex unveils a treasure trove of ancient stupas and intricate wall paintings, each narrating tales of pilgrims' voyages and the nation's history dating back to the 3rd century BC.

 The Sacred City of Katharagama